 You need a mill to make the fresh flour to reap the benefits of the whole wheat.
 You need a mill: electric or manual.
 The electric mill will allow you to mill faster with less effort, and produce finer flour.
 The manual mills will work when the lights go out; but will take longer, more effort, and produce a coarser flour.

-Nutrimill OR Wondermill - We recommend getting an electric mill, either the Nutrimill or the Wondermill .
+Nutrimill OR Wondermill - We recommend getting an electric mill, either the WonderMill or the NutriMill .
 You can pick it up at our store, OR we can ship it anywhere IN THE CONTINENTAL USA.

-Don’t want an electric mill?
-We carry three different manual mills:
+Don't want an electric mill?
+We carry two different manual mills:

 The Country Living Grain Mill The Country Living will grind the finest of the hand mills; but not as fine as the Whisper Mill.
 It also costs more.
 Takes about 15 minutes to grind 7-8 cups of flour (enough for our three-loaf recipe).